De miraculis sanctae Mariae Laudunensis: Arthurian significance

 Much scholarly attention has been paid to two passages in the second book of De Miraculis which relate to the legend of King Arthur.
 The first deals with the canons' journey from Exeter to Bodmin, during which they were shown two places described as Arthur's Seat and Arthur's Oven, and were told that they were in terra Arturi, "Arthurian country" or "Arthur's land".
-Arthur's Seat is now often said to be unidentifiable, though guesses have been thrown out: Crockern Tor on Dartmoor, King Arthur's Hall on Bodmin Moor, and Warbstow Bury to the north of Bodmin Moor.
+Arthur's Seat is now often said to be unidentifiable, though various guesses have been proposed: Crockern Tor on Dartmoor, King Arthur's Hall on Bodmin Moor, and Warbstow Bury to the north of Bodmin Moor.
 Charles Henderson, followed by many other scholars, suggested that Arthur's Oven might be identical with King's Oven on Dartmoor.
 The locals' claim that this was Arthur's land is the first recorded instance of Cornwall, the West Country, or indeed any region, claiming King Arthur for itself.

 The second passage deals with an incident that took place in Bodmin.
 One local inhabitant asserted that Arthur was not dead, "in just the same way", comments Herman, "as the Bretons are in the habit of arguing against the French on King Arthur's behalf".
 Someone in the Laon party made fun of this claim, tempers were inflamed, and a riot almost broke out.
 This passage is of the greatest value to Arthurian scholars, since it is widely considered to be the earliest evidence of the legend of Arthur's survival, as also of Breton interest in King Arthur, and of belief in Arthur being a matter of passionate concern to ordinary people.
 The precise importance of the passage depends in part on its dating.
 J. S. P. Tatlock, Roger Sherman Loomis, and many other critics have been in agreement that Herman took his account of the Bodmin incident from an eye-witness report by a member of the Laon mission, his main source for the whole of Book 2, but Christopher Michael Berard has recently argued that it was probably an interpolation by Herman himself, writing in the 1140s.
 Even Berard, however, accepts that there is no reason to doubt the authenticity of the first passage.